On Stones and Crystals: Time, Form, and Energy

 Working with them in the studio, I notice this time and again.
 Each stone has a particular feeling to it — a way of holding light, a density, a subtle but distinct presence.
 Some feel grounding, others luminous or expansive and uplifting.
 Before designing a new piece I will often hold the stone, play with it, and see what feelings and images come to mind, asking the stone to direct its own setting in a way.

 Jewellery, then, becomes a meeting point once more — between deep geological time and the present moment, between material and meaning, between what is seen and what is sensed.
-A stone, formed over millions of years, is lifted, set, and worn close to the body and in that act it becomes something more than mere matter or an inanimate object — its numinous presence is acknowledged.
+A stone, formed over millions of years, is lifted, set, and worn close to the body and in that act it becomes something more than an inanimate object — its numinous presence is acknowledged.

 Next